Battle of Magetobriga

 The Battle of Magetobriga (Amagetobria, Magetobria, Mageto'Bria, Admageto'Bria) was fought in 63 BC between rival tribes in Gaul.
-The Aedui tribe was defeated and massacred by the combined forces of their hereditary rivals, the Sequani and Arverni tribes, who had enlisted the aid of the Germanic Suebi tribe under their king Ariovistus.
-Following their defeat, the Aedui sent envoys to the Roman Senate, their traditional ally, for aid.
-The Roman general Julius Caesar would subsequently use their request for aid as a basis for furthering his conquest of Gaul.
+The Aedui tribe was defeated and massacred by the combined forces of their hereditary rivals, the Sequani and Arverni tribes.
+To secure their victory, the Sequani and Arverni enlisted the aid of the Germanic Suebi tribe led by its king Ariovistus, who would subsequently make increasingly imposing demands upon his Gallic allies.
+Following their defeat, the Aedui sent envoys to the Roman Senate, their traditional ally, seeking aid.
+The Roman general Julius Caesar would use the Aedui’s entreaties and Ariovistus’ oppression as pretexts for launching his conquest of Gaul.

 Background

-According to Strabo, the cause of the conflict between the Aedui and Sequani was commercial.
+The cause of the conflict between the Aedui and Sequani was commercial.
 The Arar (Saône) River formed part of the border between the hereditary rivals.
 Each tribe claimed the Arar and the tolls on trade along it.
-The Sequani controlled access to the Rhine River and had built an oppidum (a fortified town) at Vesontio (Besançon) to protect their interests.
+The Sequani controlled access to the River and had built an oppidum (a fortified town) at Vesontio (Besançon) within an oxbow of the river Doubs (a tributary of the Saône) to protect their interests.

-The battle
+Battle

-In 63 BC the Sequani and Arverni secured the aid of Ariovistus, a king of the Germanic Suebi tribe, to help settle the hereditary dispute.
-Ariovistus crossed the Rhine with a confederation of Germanic tribes.
+In 63 BC the Sequani and Arverni secured the aid of Ariovistus, a king of the Germanic Suebi tribe, who crossed the Rhine into Gaul with a confederation of Germanic tribes.

-The Battle of Magetobriga, the final battle between the Aedui and their enemies, took place close to the Sequani town of Magetobria (or Amagetobria) (now known as Amage) 10 km from Luxeuil.
-Ariovistus' 15,000 Germanic tribesmen turned the tide, and the Aedui became tributary to the Sequani.
-In return, Ariovistus was promised land grants in Gaul.
+The location of the final battle between the Aedui and the combined forces of their enemies took place close to the Sequani town of Magetobria (or Amagetobria), though the exact location is disputed.
+Among the suspected sites are Moigtebroye and Amage (both in Haute-Saône).
+Its location is disputed: among the proposed places are Moigtebroye and Amage (both in Haute-Saône).

+Ariovistus' 15,000 Germanic tribesmen turned the tide, the Aedui were massacred and became tributary to the Sequani.
+In return, Ariovistus was promised land grants in Gaul for his tribesmen.

 Cicero wrote in 60 BC of a defeat sustained by the Aedui, perhaps in reference to Magetobriga.

 [I]n public affairs for the moment the chief subject of interest is the disturbance in Gaul.
 For the Haedui—"our brethren"—have recently fought a losing battle, and the Helvetii are undoubtedly in arms and making raids upon our province.
 The senate has decreed that the two Consuls should draw lots for the Gauls, that a levy should be held, all exemptions from service be suspended, and legates with full powers be sent to visit the states in Gaul, and see that they do not join the Helvetii.